Q: What are the requirements for ADA and SHP?

 Q: If our department has an idea for a professional development activity, must we have the topic approved by the Professional Development Office?

-A: No, we need not approve or track ("enter PD credit") for any activity.
+A: No, HR Professional Development Office need not approve or track ("enter PD credit") for any activity.
 It is up to each supervisor to determine which activities count toward each individual's professional development requirement and the responsibility of each department to track professional development and enter professional development credit for their employees.

 Q: How is the completion of professional development activities recorded?

 A: Prior to completing an activity, the employee should receive pre-approval from his or her supervisor.
 After the activity has been completed, the employee should submit to the supervisor documentation of completion which the supervisor deems appropriate.
 If the activity was an ACC-sponsored event, the employee’s attendance will automatically be entered into Workday by the Event Facilitator (Instructor) or entered by the employee on Workday Talent and/or Learn. e.g. the ACC General Assembly; you may submit the agenda from the event to your supervisor as documentation of activity completion.
-If the activity was a non-ACC related event, the supervisor will enter the faculty member’s completion into the Workshop and Event Registration database through the Add an Activity feature.
+If the activity was a non-ACC related event, the supervisor or departmetn assistant will track the credit and in some cases enter the credit on the supervisor's request.

 Q. As a staff member, how do I receive professional development credit for activities I participate in outside of ACC?
-For example, what if I attend a conference or read books related to my position?
+For example, what if I attend a conference related to my position?

 A. You may submit those activities to your supervisor for approval.
 Be sure to include how much time was spent doing each activity as well as the agenda for the event that was attended.